DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 - [ ] mag beads disposal - top shelf - Thais

 ### -20C
-- [ ] Antibiotics in -20C.
+- [x] Antibiotics in -20C.
 We have to contact EHS and ask how to dispose.
-Penicillian Streptomycin Sigma P4458, 100mL, 20 vials expired 2019. - Thais
+Penicillian Streptomycin Sigma P4458, 100mL, 20 vials expired 2019. - We decided to add this to the give away list.
+Thais

 ### -80C
 - [ ] Plan for service and defrost - need to coordinate with OGL for a freezer to put samples in - THAIS